alexrighetto/sms-push-to-crm/README.md

 - `last_id.txt` stores sync state locally.
 - Only new messages are imported (incremental sync).
 - Snapshot reading prevents database lock issues with Messages.app.

 ---

+## Status

+This project is stable for personal and small-team use.
+APIs and payload format may evolve as the bridge becomes a generic communication event system.

+---